holdenbridge/CS5010-WebScraper/README.md

 # CS5010-WebScraper

-Introduction to web scraping and some brief data visualization.
+Introduction to web scraping and some brief MLB data visualization.

 By: Holden Bridge